marienfeldtom/inez/README.md

  * `git clone <repository-url>` this repository

  **Configuration:**
- Configs can be found in `backend/config.json`.
+ Configs can be found in `backend/config.json`, but there is no need to change something.

  Install Server dependencies
 ```javascript